 Prevention Key to Control

 Control of peach tree borers in commercial orchards relies on preventing the larval establishment underneath the bark.
 Once under the bark, chemical control is ineffective.
 Insecticides should be timed to coincide with initial egg hatch in order to be effective.
 To aid in the timing of sprays, pheromone traps are used to alert producers to the presence and activity of peachtree borer moths.
-Because egg hatch begins about 9 to 10 days after the moths emergence, insecticidal sprays should be applied 7 to 14 days after the first male peachtree borer moths are captured in the traps.
+Because egg hatch begins about 9 to 10 days after the moths emerge, insecticidal sprays should be applied 7 to 14 days after the first male peachtree borer moths are captured in the traps.

 Pheromone trapping uses chemical lures to attract male moths.
 These lures are synthetic copies of the chemicals female moths use to attract the mates.
 Moth captures in pheromone traps alert growers to pest activity and aid timing of insecticide sprays.
 A trap consists of plastic top and bottom held together by a wire hanger with the lure placed inside.
 The inner surface of the bottom is coated with a sticky material to hold the insects once they land in the trap.
 Traps are hung in the tree at eye level, usually one for each ten acres of trees (minimum of two traps per orchard) in commercial orchards.
 For a list of source of the various types of pheromone traps, see ENT-54, Vendors of Microbial and Botanical Insecticides and Insect Monitoring Devices.

-Moth activity can occur anytime between mid June and early August.
+Moth activity can occur anytime between mid-June and early August.
 In order to detect the first activity, traps should be hung in tree well in advance of the anticipated flight.
 Usually this means hanging traps shortly after petal-fall.
 Trap lures need to be replaced once a month.
 Traps bottoms should be replaced when the stick surface becomes clogged with other debris.

 Proper identification of the moths captured in the trap is essential.
 There are many other moths which may wander into the trap, even other clear wing moths, such as the lilac borer or dogwood borer.
 Check the description of the male peachtree borers above.
 The lilac borer has red and black antennae, yellow and red legs, and the front wings are opaque black.
 The dogwood borer has thin yellow abdominal bars on the abdomen similar to the male peachtree borer, but the tips of the front wings have a broad black tips.